 Three women at high risk for Alzheimer’s disease offer their brains and bodies to a medical study.
 After losing their mothers to the disease, these daughters are determined to contribute to the search for a cure.
 Meanwhile, they anxiously watch for signs of the disease in their own brains.

-This independent documentary intimately shows what happens when human test subjects – who are at high risk for developing Alzheimer’s disease – offer their blood, brains, and hearts to conquer it.
+This independent documentary, filmed over five years, intimately shows what happens when human test subjects – who are at high risk for developing Alzheimer’s disease – offer their blood, brains, and hearts to conquer it.

-Since Dr. Mark Sager took the initiative in 2001, medical research scientists at the Wisconsin Alzheimer’s Institute at the University of Wisconsin have been on a mission – to figure out how to prevent, and eventually cure, Alzheimer’s disease.
+Since Dr. Mark Sager took the initiative in 2001, medical research scientists at the Wisconsin Alzheimer’s Institute have been on a mission – to figure out how to prevent, and eventually cure, Alzheimer’s disease.

 Their method is to track the characteristics and habits of people at high risk for the disease, and to observe them in biological detail as they age.
 Some convert to Alzheimer’s disease and some do not.
 Why?

 After humble beginnings, the study—the Wisconsin Registry for Alzheimer’s Prevention (WRAP) —is now recognized by the National Institutes of Health as a high-priority research site.

 At the heart of the Alzheimer’s study are the test group participants – middle-aged adults with a deceased or living parent with Alzheimer’s disease.
 Parental history makes the test group 2.5x more likely to get the disease than those without a history of it in their families.